alexrivadeneira/i2wd/week3/outline.md

 💃 If you finish early, add some margins to your divs to spread them out!

-## Making our website more dynamic: CSS Animations and Pseudo Selectors
+## Making our website more dynamic: Pseudo Classes and CSS Animations

 ### Pseudo Classes